 A key part of that planning includes considering what steps you'll take to mitigate tax burdens for yourself and your successor.

-“The day you open your business is the day you have to plan for exiting it," said Natasha Davis, City National Bank senior wealth planner, who has helped numerous clients position their companies for sale or transfer.
-In fact, she said, the later you start planning, the worse your chances of minimizing the tax hit when your business eventually changes hands.
+“The day you open your business is the day you have to plan for exiting it," said Paul DeLauro, head of Wealth Planning at City National Bank, who has helped numerous clients position their companies for sale or transfer.
+In fact, he said, the later you start planning, the worse your chances of minimizing the tax hit when your business eventually changes hands.

 Start by consulting with your financial planner, lawyer and accountant, who can help you evaluate your estate and plot the most financially sound moves.